Nonfiction

 The Middle-aged Man and the Sea

 Hopping ferrys along the Marine Highway.
-Appears in From the Fingerlakes: A memoir anthology, Cayuga Lake Books, Fall 2021 (Read)
+Appears in From the Fingerlakes: A memoir anthology, Cayuga Lake Books, Fall 2021 (Full text) Me reading the last section at the Ithaca Literary Festival, May 2023.

 REVIEWS